Frequently Asked Questions

 Is there a fee to apply?

-No. However, applicants must have a minimum combined gross monthly income of 3 times monthly rent; additional sources of verifiable income may be considered.
+Yes, we charge $35 to cover the cost of the background check.
+Applicants must have a minimum combined gross monthly income of 3 times monthly rent; additional sources of verifiable income may be considered.
+Please Apply Here via TenantCloud.

 How long does it take to apply?

-Not long at all once you send us the Rental Application.
-We can usually have the required credit/criminal background check complete and a customized lease back to you for review within 24 hours.
+Not long at all once you Apply Here via TenantCloud.
+We can usually have the required background check complete and a customized lease back to you for review within 24 hours.

 How do I apply to rent at Halifax Lofts?

-Please complete our On-line Rental Application.
-Or, please download/print/complete the Rental Application and send it back to us via email (email@example.com) – there is no fee to apply.
+Please Apply Here via TenantCloud.
 Once the application is received, we will process your background check (sending you authorization instructions via email).
 Once that background check is done, we then send you a lease for your review.
 All this can happen in 24 hours if we work together on these steps.

 Do you ask for references from past landlords?

-Indeed we do.
-We will send you a Landlord Reference Form and we ask that you have your current landlord fill it out and send it back to us either via email (firstname.lastname@example.org).
+Sometimes we do.
+If this happens in your case, we will send you a Landlord Reference Form and we ask that you have your current landlord fill it out and send it back to us via email (email@example.com).
 If you prefer for us to reach out to your landlord directly we are happy to do so, please provide us their contact telephone number and/or email address.

 What if I have issues with my credit history?